Nephew of Queen Elizabeth II Plans to Divorce His Wife of 26 Years

 Armstrong-Jones, the nephew of Queen Elizabeth II and son of Princess Margaret, is the second royal to confirm a split from his wife this month.
 The announcement comes a week after the Queen’s grandson, Peter Phillips, and his wife Autumn also announced their plans to split.

-A spokesperson for the couple did not immediately respond to TIME’s request for comment, but told the BBC that the family is requesting privacy.
-“The Earl and Countess of Snowdon have amicably agreed that their marriage has come to an end and that they shall be divorced,” the spokesperson said.
+“The Earl and Countess of Snowdon have amicably agreed that their marriage has come to an end and that they shall be divorced,” a statement from the couple’s representatives provided to TIME reads.
+“They ask that the press respect their privacy and that of their family.”

 Armstrong-Jones is the son of the Queen’s sister, Princess Margaret, who died in 2002, and photographer Anthony Amstrong-Jones, the first Earl of Snowdon, who died in 2017.
 He is currently the 22nd in line for the British throne.
 He and his wife have two children, 20 year-old Charles Armstrong-Jones, Viscount Linley, and Lady Margarita Armstrong-Jones, 17.